realm/SwiftLint/README.md

 * `disabled_rules`: Disable rules from the default enabled set.
 * `opt_in_rules`: Enable rules not from the default set.
-* `whitelist_rules`: Acts as a whitelist, only the rules specified in this list will be enabled.
+* `allowlist_rules`: Acts as a allowlist, only the rules specified in this list will be enabled.
 Can not be specified alongside `disabled_rules` or `opt_in_rules`.
 * `analyzer_rules`: This is an entirely separate list of rules that are only run by the `analyze` command.
-All analyzer rules are opt-in, so this is the only configurable rule list (there is no disabled/whitelist equivalent).
+All analyzer rules are opt-in, so this is the only configurable rule list (there is no disabled/allowlist equivalent).

 ```yaml
 # By default, SwiftLint uses a set of sensible default rules you can adjust: